jphilip-dev/springboot-react-library-system-fullstack/README.md

+# springboot-react-library-system-fullStack

-#A simple Spring Boot MVC application ,  This project allows users to:
+A simple Spring Boot MVC application ,  This project allows users to:
 - View a list of Books
 - Search a Book/s
 - Sort the list Books